glaunay/taskobject/README.md

 }
 ```

-The `simpleTest` method :
+>The `simpleTest` method :

-1. creates a stream (Readable) containing a JSON with your `inputFile` content,
+>1. creates a stream (Readable) containing a JSON with your `inputFile` content,
-2. instantiates a simpleTask (more info in the [More](#more) section),
+>2. instantiates a simpleTask (more info in the [More](#more) section),
+>3. pipes the stream on the simpleTask.input slot,
+>4. pipes the simpleTask object on `process.stdout`, so you can watch the results in your console.

+>The `dualTest` method :
+>1. creates two streams (Readable) each one containing a JSON with your `inputFileX` content (X = 1 or 2),
+>2. instantiates a dualTask (more info in the [More](#more) section),
+>3. pipes the stream of inputFile1 on the simpleTask.input1 slot,
-3. pipes the stream on the simpleTask, also piped on `process.stdout`, so you can watch the results in your console.
+>4. pipes the stream of inputFile2 on the simpleTask.input2 slot,
+>5. pipes the dualTask object on `process.stdout`, so you can watch the results in your console.

 ### The test file